CHOCOCHANEL/ELICE-M02-TypeScript-Node.js-MongoDB/README.md

 ```

 ## 2. NodeJS

+> Javascript can do more than client side programming!
+- JS in Web Browser for Rich Internet Application
 - Single Thread vs Multi Thread
 - Blocking vs Non-Blocking

+> NodeJS is a revolutionary platform for Javascript
+- JS is now able to program server side!
 - JavaScript Runtime & NodeJS
 - ES6 & JavaScript Asynchronous Function
 ```